“Every time I think about onboarding emails I realize there’s another layer of complexity that I don’t understand.”

 You’re tired of low free-to-paid conversion rates.
 But you’re not sure how to get your team on the same page.
 You’re not alone.

 You might be testing.
 You might be researching.
 You might even be talking to users.
-But your free-to-paid conversion rates might still be stagnating…and you might be wondering whether all those other companies bragging about their free to paid rates are full of it.
+But your leading indicators are lagging and your free-to-paid conversion rates are stagnating…and you might be wondering whether all those other companies bragging about their free to paid rates are full of it.

 Here’s the thing: when it comes to onboarding, the biggest problem most organizations face isn’t a technical challenge — it’s an organizational challenge.